-You can specify data expiration time and allow ApsaraDB for Redis to delete expired data.
-However, when ApsaraDB for Redis deletes a large expired key, CPU jitter may occur.
-Engine version 4.0 allows you to specify whether to use the Lazyfree feature to expire or evict data.
+You can specify data expiration time and allow Redis to delete expired data.
+However, CPU jitter may occur when a large expired key is deleted.
+Redis 4.0 allows you to specify whether to use the Lazyfree feature to expire or evict data.

 lazyfree-lazy-eviction yes/no lazyfree-lazy-expire yes/no

-SWAPDB command is used to exchange data between two databases.
-After ApsaraDB for Redis runs the
+SWAPDB command is used to swap two Redis databases.
+After you run the

-SWAPDB command, you can connect to the target database and check new data directly without running the
+SWAPDB command, you can query the new data from the other database without executing the

 127.0.0.1:6379> select 0 OK 127.0.0.1:6379> set key value0 OK 127.0.0.1:6379> select 1 OK 127.0.0.1:6379> set key value1 OK 127.0.0.1:6379> swapdb 0 1 OK 127.0.0.1:6379> get key "value0" 127.0.0.1:6379> select 0 OK 127.0.0.1:6379> get key "value1"